Aider-AI/aider/benchmark/README.md

 1. Install and setup for benchmarking.

-2. Run the benchmark to measure performance across the 133 exercises.
+2. Run the benchmark to measure performance across all the exercises.

 3. Generate a summary report of how many of the exercises succeeded or failed.